Julián Ladera

 Julián Ladera [who-lee-an' / lah-day'-rah] (July 15, 1928 – September 14, 1973) was a Venezuelan professional baseball pitcher.
 Listed at 5 ft 10 in, 165 lb, he batted and threw right-handed.

 A reliable and durable pitcher, Ladera spent 16 years in the Venezuelan Professional Baseball League from 1949 through 1965.
-Although a starter for most of his career, he also filled significant relief roles coming out from the bullpen, serving as a closer, middle reliever, or set-up man as well.
+Although a starter for most of his career, he also filled significant relief roles coming out of the bullpen, serving as a closer, middle reliever, or set-up man as well.
 His repertoire of pitches included a heavy fastball, a changeup, and a curve which he threw from a sidearm angle.

 Notably, Ladera also hurled in the Minor leagues, Mexican baseball and the Caribbean Series during the same span of time, being comfortable in his jack-of-all-trades role along the way in the many leagues in which he played.

 Early life

 Ladera was born in Carmen de Uria, a ghost village of the State of Vargas located in the north coastal region of Venezuela.
 He grew up and was raised in Catia La Mar, one of the most important cities located in Vargas state and a strong fan base of the Tiburones de La Guaira baseball club.
 As a teenager, he played sandlot ball and later joined a local amateur team.
 He then heard about Venezuelan league tryouts in Caracas and went with about 50 other players.
 Only a few of them made the cut to keep, including him.
 Ladera had no baseball position, but the league was urged for hard-throwing pitchers, so he seemed like a good candidate for the mound.
 It took a few years to take his raw talent and turn him into a genuine pitcher.